keerthianil/EducationApp/README.md

 # StemAlly

+A Northeastern University research project — I served as the iOS developer and UI/UX designer.

 An iOS/iPadOS accessibility app that makes STEM educational content accessible to blind and low-vision (BLV) students.
 Part of a research assistantship project investigating multisensory representations of math equations, geometric diagrams, charts, and data tables.

 ## Research Context